-Immediately after using additional maternity leave, both parents are entitled to parental leave of up to 26 weeks in aggregate.
-This leave can be split into no more than 3 parts, cannot be shorter than 8 weeks and can also be taken by both parents at the same time.
-It is granted upon written request submitted 14 days before the leave starts and the employer is obliged to grant the leave.
+Immediately after using maternity leave, both parents are entitled to parental leave of up to 32 or 34 weeks (depending on the number of children born) in aggregate.
+This leave can be split into no more than four parts, cannot be shorter than eight weeks and can also be taken by both parents at the same time.
+Parents are able to take 16 of 32 weeks of parental leave later (by the end of the calendar year in which the child becomes six years old).
+It is granted upon written request submitted 21 days before the leave starts and the employer is obliged to grant the leave.